-The schemes due to be retained have now been promoted under Experimental Traffic Regulation Orders (ETRO) for a maximum 18-month period.
+The schemes due to be retained are currently in place under Experimental Traffic Regulation Orders (ETRO) for a maximum 18-month period.
 This updated IIA is proposed to consider the impact of the continued trial and possible scheme retention.

 3. Briefly describe public involvement in this proposal to date and planned